-2.4.3.
-Vendor Reporting Website
+3. Vendor Reporting

-For reporting via the reporting website, your access will be set up by your Account Manager and your approval to redistribute letter will confirm your username and password.
+Vendor Reporting allows vendor representatives to manage their vendor reporting online.
+Access will be set up by your Account Manager and your approval to redistribute letter will confirm your username and password.
 If you already have access and you have forgotten your username and/or password, or have difficulty logging in, please contact your Account Manager.

-Each vendor must assign a primary reporting contact who will submit the required reports on behalf of the vendor and liaise with NYSE as necessary regarding submitted reports.
+Each vendor must assign a Primary Reporting Contact who will submit the required reports on behalf of the vendor and liaise with NYSE as necessary regarding submitted reports.
 You will need to update the contact details of your designated reporting contact as changes in your organization occur.
 To do so, please contact your Account Manager.